lud/cli_mate/README.md

 ## Migration to version 0.7.0

-The orginal version of CliMate included the CLI code in a consumer module, using `use CliMate`.
+The original version of CliMate included the CLI code in a consumer module, using `use CliMate`.
 This allowed library authors to use CliMate in mix tasks that could be installed by users with `mix archive.install hex some_package`.
 Archives installed that way cannot have dependencies so CliMate was providing a way to use it anyway.

-But this solution had too much problems regarding code loading with the recent versions of Elixir.
+But this solution had too many problems regarding code loading with the recent versions of Elixir.
 So we are stopping support for this feature.

 The best way to provide commands with dependencies is to provide an